wp-plugins/editorial-calendar/readme.txt

 Added a new button to jump to the last post in the calendar.

-Added a namespace to fix a small issue of potential javascript file conflict with wp_enqueue_script().
+Added a namespace to fix a small issue of potential JavaScript file conflict with wp_enqueue_script().

 = 2.1 =